 Emotional Wants: Recognition, encouragement, peace, and comfort

 Possible Motivators: Cooperation, unity, relaxation, and quality time

-Appreciate: Respect, peace, quiet, patience, loyalty, and respect
+Appreciate: Respect, peace, quiet, patience, and loyalty

 7 Traits of Effective Parenting Assessment